Multi-objective optimization: Utility function method

-but in practice it is very difficult to construct a utility function that would accurately represent the decision maker's preferences - particularly since the Pareto front is unknown before the optimization begins.
+but in practice, it is very difficult to construct a utility function that would accurately represent the decision maker's preferences, particularly since the Pareto front is unknown before the optimization begins.

 Lexicographic method

 The lexicographic method assumes that the objectives can be ranked in the order of importance.
 We assume that the objective functions are in the order of importance so that $f_1$ is the most important and $f_k$ the least important to the decision maker.
-Subject to this assumption, various methods can be used to attain the lexicograpically optimal solution.
+Subject to this assumption, various methods can be used to attain the lexicographically optimal solution.
 Note that a goal or target value is not specified for any objective here, which makes it different from the Lexicographic Goal Programming method.